 Calculation of Refunds

-- 1. Full Refund: - a.
+1. Full Refund:

+- a.
 100% of tuition and fees will be refunded for classes canceled by the College. - b.
-100% of tuition and fees will be refunded for drops or withdrawals prior to the first official day of classes. - c.
-100% of tuition and fees will be refunded in the case of death of the student during the term.
+100% of tuition and fees will be refunded for drops or withdrawals prior to the first official day of classes.